openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

   Authorization: Basic czZCaGRSa3F0MzpnWDFmQmF0M2JW
   grant_type=authorization_code
   &code=SplxlOBeZQQYbYS6WxSbIA
+  &code_verifier=dBjftJeZ4CVP-mB92K27uhbUJU1p1r_wW1gFWFOEjXk
   &redirect_uri=https%3A%2F%2Fwallet.example.org%2Fcb

 ```

 ### Successful Token Response

-Token Requests are made as defined in Section 3.1.3.3 of [@!OpenID.Core].
+Token Requests are made as defined in [@!RFC6749].

-In addition to the response parameters defined in Section 3.1.3.3 of [@!OpenID.Core], the OP MAY return the following parameters:
+In addition to the response parameters defined in [@!RFC6749], the AS MAY return the following parameters:

 * `c_nonce`: OPTIONAL.
 JSON string containing a nonce to be used to create a proof of possession of key material when requesting a credential (see (#credential_request)).
 * `c_nonce_expires_in`: OPTIONAL.
 JSON integer denoting the lifetime in seconds of the `c_nonce`.